Hazrati Imam Complex: Imam al-Bukhari Islamic Institute

 The Tashkent Islamic Institute named after Imam Bukhari was established in 1969.
 It is under the supervision of the Administration of Muslims of Uzbekistan.
 It was rebuilt by the resolution of the Council for Religious Affairs under the Council of Ministers of the Soviet Union on opening a higher-level madrasa in Tashkent.
 The building of the "Namazgoh" mosque in Hazrati Imam area (Hamza, now Zarqaynar street, 18-berk street, 47-house) was allocated for the madrasa.
 On November 1, 1971 (the 12th day of Ramadan in 1391 according to the Hijri calendar), the higher madrasa started its activity.

 The study period at the higher madrasa is 4 years, and the classes are conducted in Uzbek and Arabic languages.
 Twenty students were admitted to the institute (maʼhad) in the first academic year.
 The educational institution was initially called "Higher Religious Madrasa" (Visshaya duxovnaya shkola, Russian: Высшая духовная школа).
 In 1974, on the occasion of the 1200th anniversary of Imam Bukhari's birth, the name of the scholar was given to this educational institution and it was called "Higher Maʼhad", "Tashkent Islamic Institute".

 Since 2003, by the decree of the Cabinet of Ministers of the Republic of Uzbekistan, bachelor's diplomas are awarded to the graduates of the institute.
 In 2007, a new two-story building of the institute was built.
 In 2021, a four-story building with 27 rooms for students and a 45-person ablution room, as well as a third floor with 17 classrooms, a conference hall and an information-resource center were added to the two-story main building of the institute.

-Since 2017, the building of the Center of Islamic Civilization under the Cabinet of Ministers of the Republic of Uzbekistan has been under construction on the territory of the complex.

-Caliph Usman Quran

-In addition to the buildings, the Hazrati Imam complex has a library of oriental manuscripts and the Caliph Usman Quran or the Samarkand Kufic Quran.
-The Quran has 353 parchment sheets.
-The Qur'ān was first kept in Medina, then in Damascus and Baghdad.
-The Quran was brought from Baghdad to Samarkand by Amir Temur in the 14th century.
-In 1869, the Usman Quran was taken to St. Petersburg and its authenticity was confirmed there.
-Later, it was moved from there to Ufa, and then the Usmon Quran was brought to Tashkent and is now kept in the Hazrati Imam complex.

-The "Usmon Qur'on" kept in Tashkent is considered the only original manuscript of the Qurʻon that has reached us.
-This is confirmed by a certificate issued by UNESCO International Organization on August 28, 2000.
+In March 2026, the Center for Islamic Civilization was opened next door, featuring a museum, research institute, library, center for traditional crafts, and educational facilities.
+The Samarkand Codex was transferred to the center in November 2025.